 Within the duplex binding region, some bases are more critical than others.
 As shown in the crystal structure, the enzyme interacts with a central major groove from about positions -12 to -7.
 These contacts are the strongest and provide the most sequence specificity among the T7 family of RNA polymerases.

 Much of this interaction derives from interactions with the specificity loop, a region of the C-terminal domain that rests on the N-terminal domain.
+In the figure shown at left, you can see that specificity loop side chains make sequence-specific contacts with major groove elements from positions -6 through -11 (the left-most strand, in white, is the nontemplate strand).

 Upstream of the central major groove interactions, the enzyme interacts with the duplex minor groove from about positions -17 to -13.
 Here the protein “reads out” negative charge in the minor groove, using Lys and Arg residues from the N-terminal domain.